EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-02.md

 Reinforce that contract tests are optional now but required for excellence submissions.

 ## EX1 Briefing & Backlog Hit List
+- Link to the full brief in [docs/exercises.md](../exercises.md#ex1--backend-foundations).
+Highlight rubric sections students must satisfy for a baseline pass vs. excellence.
 - Deliverable: FastAPI CRUD for `/movies`, deterministic JSON errors, 80% branch coverage, Docker image (Session 04) by **Tue Dec 2**.
 - **Backlog ideas:** feature flags for beta endpoints, pagination & filtering conventions, rate limiting (`slowapi`) with a 429 test, OpenAPI examples for happy/sad paths, ETag/`If-None-Match` demo for caching.
 - Encourage journaling any stretch goals so we can fold them into Sessions 07–10.

+### Common pitfalls
+- **Forgetting AWS Academy enrollment** – log into the portal now; if you cannot access Compute module #1, ping the instructor during lab.
+- **Typer command exits immediately** – ensure `if __name__ == "__main__":` block calls `main()`.
+- **HTTP timeout** – add `timeout=httpx.Timeout(30.0)` while diagnosing network hiccups; verify campus VPN/proxy settings if failures persist.
+- **REST Client 401s** – double check you copied the `X-Trace-Id` header; some APIs reject requests without it later in the course.

 ## Troubleshooting Notes
 - `urllib3` SSL errors: run `export SSL_CERT_FILE=$(python -m certifi)` on macOS if needed.
 - `httpx.ConnectTimeout`: demonstrate adding `timeout=httpx.Timeout(30.0)` and retrying later with `async` client in Session 09.
 - VS Code REST Client not installed?
 Use `uv run python -m http.client` as a backup but fix the extension before EX1.

+## Student Success Criteria

+By the end of Session 02, every student should be able to:

+- [ ] Capture and explain each component of an HTTP request/response using real traffic from `httpbin.org`.
+- [ ] Automate exploratory requests through a Typer CLI that prints validated JSON and trace IDs.
+- [ ] Produce a `.http` collection and error-envelope checklist that will seed EX1 tests.

+**If a student cannot check any box above, schedule an office-hours pairing before Session 03.**

 ## AI Prompt Seeds
 - “Explain like I’m a TA how to surface `X-Trace-Id` headers from `httpx` responses in logs.”